Aaron1011/travis-ci.github.com/blog/_posts/2013-09-26-release-to-pypi.md

 author: Aaron Hill
 created_at: Thu 26 Sept 2013 20:25:00
 layout: post
-permalink: blog/2013-09-26-release-to-pypi.md
+permalink: blog/2013-09-26-release-to-pypi
 ---

 Recently, we added support for [deploying to RubyGems](/blog/2013-08-22-let-travis-push-your-rubygems).
-Now, Python package developers can also enjoy continuous deployment, thanks to out new support for PyPI!
+Now, Python package developers can also enjoy continuous deployment, thanks to our new support for PyPI!

 Just add the following lines to your `.travis.yml`: